 Visitation is highest on weekends.
 Expect parking lots to fill by 10:00 am.
 Delays to enter the park may occur.

 The weather within the park consists of hot and dry summers and mild winters.
-The good thing is that there is no bothersome humidity.
-Dehydration can be a real issue in these areas though, so be sure to stay hydrated and protect yourself from the powerful sun.
+The good thing is that there is no bothersome humidity to be found, however dehydration can be a real issue, so be sure to stay hydrated and protect yourself from the powerful sun.
 You most likely won’t have to worry about rain, and when it does rain, it’s a moderate amount during the winter months.
-Hiking is popular activity here at the park, and the best times to hike are the spring and fall, so it’s not too hot or cold.
-When you visit Pinnacles National Park in your RV, you’ll get to set up your base camp and experience all kinds of beautiful nature and scenery, including mountains, caves, wildflowers, rare wildlife, and the incredible rock formations that give the park its name.
-So what are you waiting for?
-Start packing.
+Some of the popular activities inside the park include rock climbing, wildlife watching, and hiking.
+You will also get to experience all kinds of beautiful nature and scenery, including mountains, caves, wildflowers, rare wildlife, and the incredible rock formations that give the park its name.

 Visitation is highest on weekends.
 Expect parking lots to fill by 10:00 am.
 Delays to enter the park may occur.